An engineer with a passion for drawing manga, typography, and graphical user interface

 After launching several apps, I wanted to share my Developer Experience with the developer and creator community.
 While many people attributed the iPhone’s success to its user experience (UX), I believed that a great Developer Experience (DX) was equally crucial in building its thriving app ecosystem.

-With a strong interest in editorial and information design, I wrote a book on iOS app design and development.
-I also took on the editorial design myself using InDesign, crafting a visually rich layout with practical example projects—unlike traditional, text-heavy programming books.
-The book became the best-selling iOS programming book in both 2011 (1st edition) and 2012 (2nd edition).
+Combining my interest in editorial design and information design, I wrote a book on iOS app design and development.
+I also designed the book myself using InDesign, creating a visually rich layout with practical example projects — intentionally different from traditional, text-heavy programming books.
+The book became the best-selling iOS programming book in Korea in both 2011 (1st edition) and 2012 (2nd edition).

 도전! 아이폰 프로그래밍 (2012) | 도전! 아이폰4 프로그래밍 (2011)